rinnakk/japanese-clip/README.md

 ## News
 ### July 2022
 v0.2.0 was released!
 - Both CLIP and CLOOB models were upgraded!
-Now, `rinna/japanese-cloob-vit-b-16` achieves 54.64 (before 48.37).
+Now, `rinna/japanese-cloob-vit-b-16` achieves 54.64.
 - Released our Japanese prompt templates and an example code (see `scripts/example.py`) for zero-shot ImageNet classification.
 Those templates were cleaned for Japanese based on the [OpenAI 80 templates](https://github.com/openai/CLIP/blob/main/notebooks/Prompt_Engineering_for_ImageNet.ipynb).
 - Changed the citation